That evening, Hogetsu hurried into Eikou’s study. He said, catching his breath, “I heard there was bit of a commotion here earlier today.”

 “I consulted with the Shoushikou, who advised that His Highness be informed.
 I asked His Highness how best to deal with the situation and he said to deal with it however I pleased.”

 Chi’in’s voice trailed off.
 Eikou felt his spirits falling as well.
-He was thankful not to escape a reprimand.
+He was thankful to escape a reprimand.
 But at the same time couldn’t pretend he wasn’t disappointed.
 He would have to render a decision after all.
-Though not as disappointed as he was to again realize the depth of the emperor’s indifference to the case.
+Though more disappointing was again realizing the depth of the emperor’s indifference to the case.

 “So His Highness doesn’t have the slightest interest in the Shudatsu case.”